gary-archer/oauth.websample.final/README.md

 ### Same Site Cookies

 The Proxy API writes a cookie storing a refresh token, which the SPA sends during OAuth requests.\
-The cookie has these properties to ensure good security and limited impact:
+The cookie has these properties to ensure good security and to limit the scope of the Proxy API:

 - HTTP Only
 - Secure